researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 For instance there could be ratings with single dimension or multiple dimensions, discrete or floating number scales or also including text descriptions depending on use case.
 Rating scheme and ontology should be negotiable between the partners of a transaction.
 This means that there will exists (and dynamically change) a vast amount of different rating formats in the Web of Needs Network that have to be handled in different ways.

 Examples for rating ontologies that can be used:

-## Reputation Profiles

-We intend to have reputation profiles in our system that are independet of the Needs (public keys) or the Need Owners (public keys).
-The user should be able to use different reputation profile pseudonyms with different owners or for different purposes.
-=> TODO: WHY?

 ## Architecture Options